Go To Top

 • $500 for a third offense

-Register your out-of-state vehicle in 30 days
+Register your out-of-state vehicle when you move to Florida

 Discounts for drivers over 55

-If you have a Florida driver's License and you’re 55 or older, you may complete a six-hour motor vehicle accident prevention course.
+If you have a Florida driver's License and are 55 or older, you may complete a six-hour motor vehicle accident prevention course.
 You can take the course online.
 As long as the completed course is recognized by the Florida Department of Highway Safety and Motor Vehicles, you’ll be eligible to receive a discount on your automobile insurance, good for three years.

 Florida's graduated licensing system for new drivers